flash-oss/aba-parser/README.md

 #### Possible types:

-`string` – remove all spaces and return the string
+`string` – trim spaces and return the string

 `money` - convert cents to dollars and return the number.

-`integer` - trim all `0` in the start and return number
+`integer` - trim all `0` in the start and return the number

-`bsb` - remove "-" and return string
+`bsb` - remove "-" and return the string

 `""` – retrieve the original string